INDIANAPOLIS - A national report on "problem puppy mills" from the Humane Society of the United States includes six Indiana breeders.

 Fisher told Kenney the kennel is working with the USDA.

-"We're not perfect," Fisher said.
+perfect," Fisher said.
 "We're doing everything we can and they're satisfied."

 The Call 6 Investigators reached out to the American Kennel Club, which represents numerous dog breeders.